Liberal Arts and Sciences (LAS)

 The transition process of entering the university and the relationship between an undergraduate degree and professional goals in health-related careers.
 Exploration of the U.S. healthcare system.

-Strategies for academic success with focus on campus and community resources, and the relationship between UIC and the diversity of Chicago.
+Introduction to campus and college resources that ease the transition to university life and help foster a sense of belonging.
+Exploration of the City of Chicago, UIC, and the connection between them.
 Course Information: Satisfactory/Unsatisfactory grading only.
 Field trips outside of class hours required.
 Open to LAS freshmen only.

 LAS 111.
 Global Learning Community Seminar.
 1 hour.